matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 origin server.
 - Room admins and their tools now have the ability to examine joining servers before making a decision to permit them to participate in the room.
 This can be thought of as the equivalent of "knocking for servers"[^knocking].
+- We envisage that for most rooms, permitting servers to participate will happen quickly and automatically, probably before the server even attempts to join the room if they already well known and trusted within the community[^tooling-for-accepting].

 Additional merits that can be explored as an indirect result of this proposal:
 - A way for servers to preemptively load and cache rooms that their users are likely to join.